STLA Investors Have Opportunity to Lead Stellantis N.V. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-5, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stellantis N.V. ("Stellantis" or the "Company") (NYSE: STLA).
+BENSALEM, Pa., Sept.
+6, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stellantis N.V. ("Stellantis" or the "Company") (NYSE: STLA).

 Class Period: February 15, 2024 – July 24, 2024